Baseball cheering culture in South Korea: Cheer leaders

 The Korea Baseball Organization did not have standardized cheering methods until the 1990s.
 It was the audiences who became the initiators of cheering.
 The initial ways of cheering were clapping and spontaneous singing.
 But in time, official cheer leaders appeared.
 Cheer leaders and cheer leading captain are the ones who take the lead.
 Each club has one captain and four or five cheer leaders.
 Cheer leaders dance to the chant the captain is making.
 Basically, they start cheering with the club's fight songs, but sometimes they lead the cheering using the latest K-pop songs.

 Cheering features of each stadium

 Foods

 Each stadium has specialty food associated with cheering.
 A typical example of baseball stadium food is "Chimaek," which is fried chicken and beer.
 There are various kinds of cheering foods featured at each ballpark.
 These are often the representative foods of the region where the ballpark is located.
-In Daegu Samsung Lions Park, there are Napjak Mandu (flat grilled dumplings), Samgyeopsal (Korean-style bacon) and kebab.
+In Daegu Samsung Lions Park, there are Napjak Mandu (flat grilled dumplings), Samgyeopsal (grilled pork belly) and kebab.
 In Busan Sajik Stadium, Buljokbal (spicy Jokbal), Bulgopchang (spicy Gopchang) and fast foods such as hamburgers and fried chicken.
-In Seoul Jamsil Stadium, Jokbal (pig's trotters), in Gwangju Kia Champions Field, Garak Guksu (boiled thin noodles in dried anchovy broth), in Hanwha Life Insurance Eagles Park, in Jinmi Tongdak and in Suwon KT Wiz Park, chicken.
+In Seoul Jamsil Stadium, Jokbal (pig's trotters), in Gwangju Kia Champions Field, Garak Guksu (boiled thin noodles in dried anchovy broth), in Hanwha Life Insurance Eagles Park, Jinmi Tongdak and in Suwon KT Wiz Park, chicken.